dgroomes/wickdb-playground/README.md

      Total population: 248408400
      Successfully read the ZIP area data from wickdb. { "_id" : "01001", "city" : "AGAWAM", "loc" : [ -72.622739, 42.070206 ], "pop" : 15338, "state" : "MA" }
      ```
-1. Try with more granular logging
+2. Try with more granular logging
    * `cargo run zips.json DEBUG`
    * Notice how much information is logged from wickdb.
 Read the logs and build your understanding of what wickdb is
      doing.
+3. Experiment!
+   * Change some code, build and run it, and continue experimenting.
+Occasionally, run the formatter so the source code
+     adheres closer to idiomatic Rust.
+Use the following command.
+   * `cargo fmt`

 ## Wish list